zhan2586/ray-tracing-gems-cn/README.md

 - [x] `YanFeiGao` / `papalqi` 2.
 What is a Ray? by Peter Shirley, Ingo Wald, Tomas Akenine-Möller, and Eric Haines
 - [x] `jingjingshenye` 3.
 Introduction to DirectX Raytracing, by Chris Wyman and Adam Marrs
 - [x] `Nicholas10128` 4.
 A Planetarium Dome Master Camera, by John E. Stone
-- [x] `editazhu` 5.
+- [x]  5.
 Computing Minima and Maxima of Subarrays, by Ingo Wald

 ## PART 2: INTERSECTIONS AND EFFICIENCY, editor: Ingo Wald
 - [x] `haiyuem` / `liyongnupt` 6.
 A Fast and Robust Method for Avoiding Self-Intersection, by Carsten Wächter and Nikolaus Binder